 Trump’s incoherent admission and denial of his alleged relation and somewhat attraction to the strong “leadership” of Putin not only says a lot of what kind of government Trump has in mind, but also of a strange and somewhat obscure possible influence of a foreign government on the potential US president.

 In my humble opinion, there are many reasons why a Donald Trump presidency is a scary thought and if none of what you have read represents a red flag for you then maybe nothing I say will make a difference, but at least I would have said my piece.

 It’s a bad movie and it could repeat!

-Yet, if you are tempted to say dismiss our experience because, again, “We are not Venezuela”, “that will never happen to us”, “We wouldn’t allow things to get to that point”, “we have enough safeguards”, let me remind you that we, Venezuelans, said the exact same thing and, for the record, we are historically much more involved in politics than the average US citizen.
+Yet, if you are tempted to dismiss our experience with “We are not Venezuela”, “that will never happen to us”, “We wouldn’t allow things to get to that point”, “we have enough safeguards”, let me remind you that we, Venezuelans, said the exact same thing and, for the record, we are historically much more involved in politics than the average US citizen.

 There is a chance that we might have 4 years of an unpopular presidency under Hillary Clinton, even a chance that things might not advance as much as we would like them to, but I am convinced there is real possibility that we would go backwards under a president who has no preparation or the knowledge necessary to run the country and better the life of us all.